Mindgreppers/lifemaker_web/content/page/literature/humanity/problems.md

 > ALL THAT GOOD IS MOSTLY GONE NOW OR GOING!

-# Present: In 20th and 21st century
+# Present: In 21st century

 ## Really bad and dangerous at mass scale
 ### Problems faced with nature: